 What are my ELT career goals?

 If you’ve read this far, it seems likely that you are feeling quite enthusiastic at the prospect of taking your TEFL career to the next level.
 However, be realistic about your motivation.
-The 7-month part-time phase of the Oxford TEFL Trinity DipTESOL course is designed to be flexible, and many trainees continue to teach full-time.
+The 7-month study phase of the Oxford TEFL Trinity DipTESOL course is designed to be flexible, and many trainees continue to teach full-time.
 Nevertheless, you will notice the change to your schedule, and it’s vital that you are prepared to spend time reading, writing, and researching.
 ‘Live’ sessions are short but valuable – if you’re inclined to ditch extra commitments when things are getting tough, now may not be the right time.

 As well as that, think about your professional objectives moving forward.
 Are you planning to work in TEFL for the next few years at least?
 Does the idea of having more responsibility appeal?
 Are there opportunities available for diploma-qualified teachers in your area?
 Because a Trinity DipTESOL or Cambridge Delta qualification opens the door to such a wide variety of possibilities, it’s very likely that you’ll be able to make use of it post-graduation.
 All the same though, think about your goals ahead of time.
 It’ll be helpful to keep these in mind on those occasions when the deadlines seem to be piling up!